l4wio/CTF-challenges-by-me/challs.manhluat.org/curl_story_part_1/README.md

 # curl_story_part_1 aka. cURL Lovers

 ## Overview
 This challenge is published on ~ Jan.2014 .
-Long time ago, since SSRF is not well-known like nowadays.
+Long time ago, SSRF is not well-known like nowadays.

 I've setup the challenge contains 2 parts:
 1. frontend (index.php) recieves an URL from user.